crawl/crawl/crawl-ref/docs/crawl_manual.rst

   still remains.
 The instability of their own morphogenic matrix has made them very accomplished transmuters, but most other magic seems foreign to them.

-Armataurs (At)
-  The Armataurs are a large, scaled mammalian species, walking on four feet and swinging a powerful tail behind them.
-Their elephant-back armies terrorize the lands outside the Dungeon.

-  Armataurs instinctively roll when moving toward foes, getting a free move.
-  Their long, nimble tongues drink every last drop from potions, doubling their effects, but the strange syllables of magical scrolls slow them down.
-  They have great aptitudes with armour and shields, though their body shape reduces the protection offered by body armour early on.

 Gargoyles (Gr)
   A cross between ordinary stone gargoyles and living beings, Gargoyles are hideous humanoids with an affinity to rock.
 They have low health, but large